wangziqi2013/wangziqi2013.github.io/_posts/2019-01-09- black-box-concurrent-data-structures-for-numa-architectures.markdown

 worst case scenario where most memory requests have to be served by a remote memory, which easily tanks performance.

 In order for NUMA-aware data structures to perform well, communications across NUMA nodes must be minimized.
-NR solves the issue by replicating K instances of the same data structure on each node, where K is the number of processors.
+NR solves the issue by replicating K instances of the same data structure on each node, where K is the number of processors, admitting the memory inefficiency of (K - 1) times more memory usage.
 Logically speaking, these K copies all represent the current state of the data structure.
 They are maintained consistent using a shared log.
 Worker threads only perform updates and reads on their local instances.
 Update operations on one node are propagated to other nodes by adding an entry to the log describing the change that has to be made.
+Before a worker thread are about to read and update the local instance, they check the shared log for any fresh entry that was not seen during the last update.
+The update operations in these fresh entries are then applied to the local instance by a local thread.